expo/expo/docs/pages/versions/unversioned/sdk/in-app-purchases.md

 Then to test your purchases, you must publish your app to a closed or open testing track in Google Play.
 Note that it may take a few hours for the app to be available for testers.
 Ensure the testers you invite (including yourself) opt in to your app's test.
 On your test’s opt-in URL, your testers will get an explanation of what it means to be a tester and a link to opt-in.
 At this point, they're all set and can start making purchases once they download your app or build from source.
 For more information on testing, follow [these instructions](https://developer.android.com/google/play/billing/billing_testing).

+> Remember: in-app products are associated with your specific Bundle/Application ID and cannot be queried from other apps.

 ## API